davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 The following images show the multi-label segmentation of prostate transition zone and peripheral zone from MR sequence

 ![Image1](images/prostate.gif)![result1](images/prostate_inf.gif)![label1](images/prostate_label.gif)

+- Check and modify the train_transforms applied to the images  in "train.py" for your specific case. (e.g. Now there is a HU windowing for CT images)
 *******************************************************************************
 ### Inference:
 Launch "predict_single_image.py" to test the network.
 Modify the parameters in the parse section to select the path of the weights, images to infer and result.
+You can test the model on a new image, with different size and resolution from the training.
+The script will resample it before the inference and give you a mask with same size and resolution of the source image.
 *******************************************************************************
 ### Tips:
 - Use and modify "check_loader_patches.py" to check the patches fed during training.